sidharth-choudhary786/quant-volatility-risk-engine/README.md

 - crisis-period equity curves (COVID-19, rate hikes)

-## 7. Diagnostics philosophy (why this matters)
+## 7. Diagnostics philosophy

-Most projects stop at Sharpe ratios.
+Most quantitative projects stop at reporting Sharpe ratios.

-This project answers deeper questions:
+This project focuses on understanding *behavior* rather than optimizing metrics.
+Diagnostics are used to answer practical research questions:

-- When does the strategy fail?
+- When does the strategy underperform?
-- Which regimes contribute most to drawdowns?
+- Which volatility regimes contribute most to drawdowns?
-- Does risk control actually activate?
+- Does the risk allocator actually activate, and when?
-- How does the system behave in real crises?
+- How does the system behave during real market crises?

-These diagnostics align with standard practices used in professional quantitative research.
+These diagnostics follow standard practices used in professional quantitative research.

-## How to Interpret the Results

-- Walk-forward equity confirms the absence of look-ahead bias.
-- Regime-aware portfolio sacrifices some return to reduce tail risk.
-- Risk allocator remains inactive in normal conditions and activates only during stress.
-- Crisis plots demonstrate realistic drawdowns rather than artificial smooth curves.

-These behaviors are expected and desired in institutional-grade systems.

 ---

 ## 8. How Good Are the Results?
 (Honest Assessment)

-The results are reasonable and internally consistent rather than exceptional.
+The results are reasonable and internally consistent rather than aggressively optimized for in-sample performance.
 Performance naturally decreases as evaluation constraints become stricter, which is consistent with robust out-of-sample testing.

 At the portfolio level, adding regime awareness improves overall risk-adjusted behavior, mainly by reducing drawdowns during high